Jbleezy/BO1-Reimagined/README.md

 ### Nuke
 * Now obtainable on round 1 on all maps
 * Kills all zombies instantly
-* Enemies killed by a Nuke no longer drop powerups
 * Zombies killed from a Nuke count as kills for the player who grabbed the Nuke

 ### Wunderwaffe (Powerup)